-Dust explosions are one of the major preventable losses of life and property in industry today.
-Many installed systems are either old or non compliant to today's standards, are recent installations without the necessary explosion prevention features or poorly maintained resulting in questionable reliability of the installed safety features.
-This seminar is intended to cover all aspects of dust explosion prevention including NFPA and OSHA code requirements as well as recommended proven engineering practices which control the collection, transport, storage and disposal of explosive dusts.
+Dust explosions are one of the significant preventable losses of life and property in the industry today.
+Many installed systems are either old or non-compliant with today's standards, are recent installations without the necessary explosion prevention features, or are poorly maintained resulting in questionable reliability of the installed safety features.
+This seminar is intended to cover all aspects of dust explosion prevention including NFPA and OSHA code requirements as well as recommended proven engineering practices which control the collection, transport, storage, and disposal of explosive dusts.

 This is a Training course for the identification of explosion risk and the necessary prevention in the wood processing and wood manufacturing sectors.
-The principals covered can be applied to any combustible dust including coal, sulfur or process chemicals.
+The principles covered can be applied to any combustible dust including coal, sulfur, or process chemicals.
 This course will be covered over 4 days of 3-hour sessions.
-There will be a 20min break at the mid point of each 3 hour session.
-Course will be offered on 2 consecutive days over a 2 week period.
+There will be a 20min break at the midpoint of each 3-hour session.
+The course will be offered on 2 consecutive days over a 2-week period.
 Dust Explosion prevention is essential to the safe operation when processing combustible dust.
 The course builds on the NFPA requirements for facility and operator safety.
-Any facility either public or private owned is required to adhere to the requirements of the NFPA fire and explosion standards.
+Any facility either public or privately owned is required to adhere to the requirements of the NFPA fire and explosion standards.

 The course is delivered in 6 steps for the prevention of explosion.

 Day 1 (3 hours) Step 1: How to determine if you have an explosion risk and how severe.
 Step 2: What provincial, national or state codes apply.
 Generally follows the requirements of the National Fire Prevention Association (NFPA).

 Day 2 (3 hours) Step 3: overview of effective methods for dusty control at the source.
 Step 4: Dust Collection methods.